 The ability to declare an arbitrary number of lists of nodes or edges without digging into Java details.

 Ability to skip steps or simply treat the animation as a movie progressing at a given speed.
+There are multiple options/features for algorithm execution:

+set breakpoints instead of or in addition to steps

+control speed by adding sleep between steps

+allow arbitrary midstream edits

+There may be implementation tradeoffs between some of these and the ability to backtrack.